Judgment Day (2009): Preliminary matches

 The opening match was between Umaga and CM Punk.
 The match was based around Umaga dominating Punk and neutralizing any attempt Punk made at offense.
 Punk was able to move out of the way of a diving headbutt off the top rope and then perform some offense maneuvers.
 At the end of the match, Umaga delivered a Samoan Spike for the pinfall victory over Punk.

 Next up was the ECW Championship match between Christian and Jack Swagger.
-The match went back-and-forth with constant counters to each others moves.
+The match went back-and-forth with constant counters to each other's moves.
 This was followed by Christian attempting a Killswitch, only to have Swagger counter but Christian pulled down the straps from his singlet.
 Swagger then attempted a clothesline, but Christian ducked, caught him around the waist from behind, and rolled him to the mat, using the singlet he compromised for extra leverage, getting the pin.

 In the third match, John Morrison faced Shelton Benjamin (with Charlie Haas).
 Haas unsuccessfully attempted to interfere before Morrison halted the effort, and he ended the match by pinning Benjamin after a Starship Pain.

-After this match, The Miz entered the ring and verbally berated the live crowd, insulting them and John Cena claiming, "He's like a lovable loser, much like the Chicago Cubs."
+After this match, The Miz entered the ring and verbally berated the live crowd, insulting them and John Cena claiming, "He's like a lovable loser, much like the Chicago Cubs".
 He then turned his attention specifically to the Cubs' left fielder, Alfonso Soriano, who was in attendance, insulting him before being interrupted by Santino Marella, who took exception to The Miz's comments, leading to a fight between the two.
 The Miz got the better of his opponent, ending by delivering a DDT.
-Chavo Guerrero Jr. also came out to attack Marella after comments made by the latter about Guerrero's aunt Vickie Guerrero.
+Chavo Guerrero also came out to attack Marella after comments made by the latter about Guerrero's aunt Vickie Guerrero.

 In the next match, Rey Mysterio defended the WWE Intercontinental Championship against Chris Jericho.
 At the start, both men attempted to throw each other out of the ring to get the advantage.
 Mysterio tried the 619, but Jericho stated before the match that he would make certain the 619 would not happen.
 At one point, both competitors sat on the top turnbuckle, and Jericho made an attempt to remove Mysterio's mask, only to be knocked away.
 Mysterio attempted a 619 but Jericho applied the Walls of Jericho.
 Mysterio won the match after the 619, followed by a Splash from the top rope to get the pin on Jericho.